"

 Discuss Advantages and Disadvantages Alongside Learning Outcomes

-Have a conversation about Generative AI early in the semester.
+Have a conversation about Generative AI early in the semester and then regularly throughout each sequence, discussing how generative AI interacts with the goals of each sequence.
 Providing students context about AI’s strengths and weaknesses will help them understand where it fits (or doesn’t fit) in the writing process, particularly in relationship to the learning outcomes of particular assignments.
 Some weaknesses of AI have been mentioned here already: accuracy of information and ethical use and citation of sources.
 Additionally, AI writing tends to be formulaic and lack emotion, and it can reproduce bias and spread misinformation.
 Ask students, too, how the use of Generative AI might affect some groups of people/writers differently than others.
 Other possible risks and rewards have been outlined by the MLA-CCCC Joint Task Force on Writing and AI.
 Reading an article like “What AI Teaches Us about Good Writing” or any number of other thinkpieces or articles can provide a framework for classroom conversation.

 Provide Guidelines for Acceptable Use

-Giving students explicit guidelines about where and when it is appropriate to use AI in your classroom can be helpful for students as they navigate the semester, not just your class but other classes as well.
-This can be done in the syllabus but also in individual assignments and classroom activities, and Generative AI use should be an ongoing conversation.
+Giving students explicit guidelines about where and when it is appropriate to use AI in your classroom can be helpful for students as they navigate the semester, not just your class but other classes.
+A general policy should be outlined in the syllabus but guidelines should also appear in individual assignments and classroom activities, and Generative AI use should be an ongoing conversation.
 Encourage transparency regardless of your guidelines, asking students to reflect on their writing tools, technologies, and processes.
 If you use AI in the classroom, students should not be required to share personal information or incur costs to access software like ChatGPT.
 Instead, consider using UW-Madison supported software like Copilot.

 Co-construct Classroom Expectations